raybello/tt-serdesphy/docs/info.md

 1. **Simulation in Verilog Testbench:**
    - Instantiate the module and provide the system clock.
-   - Observe LUT output and PWM behavior in a simulator (ModelSim, Vivado Simulator, Verilator).
+   - Observe serialization/deserialization behavior in a simulator (ModelSim, Vivado Simulator, Verilator).
-   - Validate sine progression and proper duty-cycle modulation.
+   - Validate proper data conversion and timing relationships.

-2. **Observe SPWM Output:**
+2. **Observe Serial Data Output:**
-   - Use a logic analyzer or oscilloscope to view the PWM waveform.
+   - Use a logic analyzer or high-speed oscilloscope to view the serial data waveform.
-   - The duty cycle should vary in a sinusoidal pattern.
+   - Verify proper bit timing and data patterns.

-3. **Filter & Reconstruct Sine Wave:**
+3. **Test Parallel Data Interface:**
-   - Pass the SPWM through an LC filter or power stage filter.
+   - Apply known parallel data patterns at the transmitter input.
-   - Verify a clean, low-distortion analog sine wave.
+   - Verify correct recovery at the receiver output.

-4. **Frequency Change Test:**
+4. **Clock Domain Testing:**
-   - Adjust LUT step size or phase increment in the module.
+   - Test with different clock frequencies and phase relationships.
-   - Confirm frequency changes proportionally.
+   - Verify proper clock data recovery functionality.

-5. **Feedback Regulation (Optional):**
+5. **Signal Integrity Testing (Optional):**
-   - Apply known voltages to the ADC input.
+   - Test with various channel conditions and impairments.
-   - Ensure amplitude regulation and protective actions behave as expected.
+   - Verify equalization and error correction performance.

 ---